zschutzman/zschutzman.github.io/tradeoffs-fair-dist/pa-maps.md

 The maps with a high degree   Because the concentration of Democrats in the cities is much higher than the concentration of Republicans in the rural areas, achieving a high degree of partisan symmetry requires diluting the Democratic voters in the Philadelphia region to match the natural partisan breakdown of the middle of the state.
-In the highly compact plans, we can observe that the most Democratic districts are far, far bluer than the most Republican district is red, causing the high degree of partisan asymmetry.
+In the highly compact plans, we can observe that the most Democratic-favoring districts have a more extreme partisan imbalance than the most Republican-favoring districts, causing the high degree of partisan asymmetry.

 <div class="parent">
 <div id="pamap0" class="map"></div>